multi-build/multibuild/README.rst

             - secure:
                 "MNKyBWOzu7JAUmC0Y+JhPKfytXxY/ADRmUIMEWZV977FLZPgYctqd+lqel2QIFgdHDO1CIdTSymOOFZckM9ICUXg9Ta+8oBjSvAVWO1ahDcToRM2DLq66fKg+NKimd2OfK7x597h/QmUSl4k8XyvyyXgl5jOiLg/EJxNE2r83IA="

+    # You will likely prefer "language: generic" for travis configuration,
-    # Multibuild doesn't use Travis-provided Python but rather installs its own
+    # rather than, say "language: python".
+Multibuild doesn't use
+    # Travis-provided Python but rather installs and uses its own, where the
+    # Python version is set from the MB_PYTHON_VERSION variable.
+You can still
-    # You can still specify a language here if you need it for some unrelated logic
+    # specify a language here if you need it for some unrelated logic and you
-    # and you can't use Multibuild-provided Python or other software present on a builder
+    # can't use Multibuild-provided Python or other software present on a
+    # builder.
     language: generic

+    # For CPython macOS builds only, the minimum supported macOS version and
+    # architectures of any C extensions in the wheel are set with the variable
+    # MB_PYTHON_OSX_VER: 10.9 (64-bit only) or 10.6 (64/32-bit dual arch).
+    # All PyPy macOS builds are 64-bit only.

     # Required in Linux to invoke `docker' ourselves
     services: docker
     # A newer distro will also do